 -

-Consult Healthcare Professionals: If bedwetting persists beyond the age of seven or is accompanied by other symptoms, seek medical advice to rule out underlying conditions and discuss potential treatments.
+Consult Healthcare Professionals: If bedwetting persists beyond age 7 or is accompanied by other symptoms, seek medical advice to rule out underlying conditions and discuss potential treatments.

 Motivation Therapy

 Motivational therapy is a positive and confidence-building approach to managing bedwetting.
-It helps children develop a sense of control while gradually achieving dry nights.
+It helps children develop a sense of control as they gradually achieve dry nights.
 Rather than focusing on immediate results, this method emphasizes steady progress, reinforcing good habits to boost self-esteem.

 Punishments, shaming, or taking away rewards can be counterproductive and may cause anxiety, making bedwetting more challenging to overcome.
 Remember, bedwetting is not intentional—patience and support are key.
 Every child’s progress is different, and seeking guidance can provide tailored support for long-term success.